 Prerequisites: BIOL 190 with Lab with a grade of C or better or BIOL 190A & 190L with a grade of C or better.
-May be repeated a maximum of two times with the past five years.
+May be repeated a maximum of two times within the past five years.
 Emphasizes the distribution, form, structure and physiology of microorganisms in laboratory.
 Develops the student's skills in aseptic procedures, isolation and identification.
 Three hours lecture/three hours laboratory per week.

-BIOL273 Research Experience
+BIOL273 Research Experience 1-6 Credits